xpetrus/FinnaWorkout/README.md

 ### What I've Learned in the Process:
 * State management in React
-* Database creation in MongoDB
+* Deploying MongoDB using mLab
 * User authentication using PassportJs